 DALLAS E. HAUN, CHAIRMAN

-Prior to joining Nevada State Bank, Mr. Haun served as executive vice president for a major southern California bank, where he was also on the bank's executive committee.
+Mr. Haun began his banking career in Michigan, but soon came west and spent 20 years with a community bank in southern California, eventually serving as president and chief operating officer.
+He then served as executive vice president for a major southern California bank, where he was also on the bank's executive committee.
 In that position, he managed 12 regional centers, handling commercial and private banking throughout California.
-Mr. Haun began his banking career in Michigan, but soon came west and spent 20 years with a bank in southern California, eventually serving as president and chief operating officer.

 A graduate of Michigan State University with a bachelor's degree in finance, Mr. Haun received his postgraduate degree from the University of Washington's Pacific Coast Banking School.
 He also completed the Executive Program at the Anderson School of Business at the University of California, Los Angeles (UCLA).